Ghislaine Maxwell convicted in Epstein sex abuse case

 Maxwell made all the arrangements, Carolyn told the jury, even though she knew the girl was only 14 at the time.

-Jane said in 1994, when she was only 14, she was instructed to follow Epstein into a pool house at his Palm Beach estate, where he masturbated on her.
+Jane said in 1994, when she was only 14, she was instructed to follow Epstein into a pool house at the Palm Beach estate, where he masturbated on her.

-The lone count on which Maxwell was acquitted, enticing a minor to travel to engage in illegal sex acts, applied only to Jane.
+Two charges, including the lone count on which Maxwell was acquitted, applied only to Jane.

 “I was frozen in fear,” she told the jury, adding that assault was the first time she had ever seen a penis.
 She also directly accused Maxwell of participating in her abuse.